 Serious change arising more than 84 days before departure: no payment

 Force Majeure.
 If we have to cancel or make major changes to your programme because of force majeure we will not be liable to refund your monies or pay you compensation.
 We will do our best to offer you an alternative trip but we cannot guarantee that we will be able to do this.
-Force Majeure can include, but is not limited to, war, the threat of war, civil strife, terrorist activities or the threat of terrorist activities, acts of governments or local authorities, strikes, industrial disputes, demonstrations, natural disasters, unnatural disasters such as explosions or any similar event which is outside our control or the control of our suppliers.
+Force Majeure can include, but is not limited to, war, the threat of war, civil strife, pandemic, terrorist activities or the threat of terrorist activities, acts of governments or local authorities, strikes, industrial disputes, demonstrations, natural disasters, unnatural disasters such as explosions or any similar event which is outside our control or the control of our suppliers.

-We may have to make changes to your trip once you have departed, for a variety of reasons, depending on circumstances.
+We may have to make changes to your trip once your booking is confirmed or once you have departed, for a variety of reasons, depending on circumstances.
 You acknowledge that travel to many of our destinations can involve delays and other issues due to the nature of the country or the unsophisticated transportation infrastructure.
 Once you are on your trip we will only make changes for reasons concerning your personal safety or convenience, and there will be no refund for any activities or other parts of the trip which you might miss as a result of our changes.
 You acknowledge that travelling through some regions of the world in which we operate does involve potential delays and hazards and we cannot be held responsible for cancellations and changes that are beyond our control.

 If you leave your trip before the end for any reason we will not be liable for any refund of the unused portion.